 Over To You

-I want to take this opportunity to thank my good friend Ryan Biddulph for including me in his 27 Most Influential Bloggers To Follow book on Amazon, what an honour, thank you!
+I want to take this opportunity to thank my good friend Ryan Biddulph for including me in his 27 Most Influential Bloggers To Follow book on Amazon, what an honor, thank you!

 Stop screwing around with your blog!
 Let me screw around with it instead!
-Click this link to learn more about how I can help you build the best looking, conversion focused blog for your business.
+Click this link to learn more about how I can help you reach your blogging goals through smart design and conversion marketing.